 Martin Luther, “A Treatise against Antinomians, written in an Epistolary way”, 1539. & “An Introduction to St. Paul’s Letter to the Romans”, Luther’s German Bible of 1522 by Martin Luther, (1483–1546).

-In this light, it is interesting that promoters of “New Covenant Theology“, like Chris White, have been accused of Antinomianism in modern times for their belief that the Ten Commandments have been “abrogated” or completely removed by the New Covenant.
+In this light, it is interesting that promoters of “New Covenant Theology“, like Chris White, have been accused of Antinomianism in modern times for their belief that the Ten Commandments have been “abrogated” or completely removed by the New Covenant (Link).
 However, as discussed further below, most proponents of New Covenant Theology (or NCT), Chris White included, try to get around this charge by arguing that nine of the Ten Commandments are renewed under the New Covenant’s “Law of Christ” (see: The Law, the Gospel, and the Modern Christian: Five Views, Grand Rapids: Zondervan, 1993.
 ISBN 978-0-310-53321-4, also re-published as Five Views on Law and Gospel, page 343).

 New Covenant Based on “New” and “Better” Commands:

 So, was the “old” Ten Commandment Law evil?
 White argues that the difference between the old Law and the New Law is that the New Law is the Royal Law of Love toward God and one’s fellow man.
 After all, didn’t Jesus call this a “New Command”?

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.”
 (John 13:34-35)

 White equates this with the Royal Law mentioned in James:

 “If you really keep the royal law found in Scripture, ‘Love your neighbor as yourself,’ you are doing right.
 (James 2:8)